 B. N. Gaydin

-The article was written and published within the framework of the project "The Image of Hamlet as a Constant of Russian Culture" with the support of the Russian Foundation for the Humanities (grant No. 11-34-00221a1).
+The article was written and published within the framework of the project "The Image of Hamlet as a Constant of Russian Culture" with support from the Russian Foundation for the Humanities (grant No. 11-34-00221a1).